Phenomenology of axion-like particles with universal fermion couplings -- revisited: ALP production

 We will not consider here the ALP production by decays of kaons, since the latter are long-lived, and the ALP flux may be heavily affected by the interaction of the kaons with the infrastructure surrounding the kaon production point.
 The most important factor is their absorption by the material: the absorption length of the kaons is typically smaller than their decay length $3.7E_{K}/m_{K} \text{ m}$.
 For the beam dump experiments with thick targets, kaons would already be heavily absorbed inside the target.
 For the LHC-based experiments, the effective kaon decay volume is limited by the detector, and only a small fraction of kaons would decay there due to their huge boosts (see, e.g.,~\cite{Beltran:2023ksw}).\footnote{For the experiments with a thin target like DUNE~\cite{DUNE:2020txw} and NA62~\cite{Hahn:1404985}, whose goal is to maximize the kaon flux within the detector acceptance, kaons bypass the system of magnetic collimators.
 In such an experiment, one cannot directly obtain the ALP yield based on the number of protons collisions.
 Estimating sensitivities to FIPs, therefore, requires a dedicated study (see, e.g., \ Ref.~\cite{Ovchynnikov:2022rqj}.}

 The total production probabilities for these energies are shown in Fig.~\ref{fig:alp-production-probabilities}.
 From the comparison, we see that the dominant production channels at the LHC are decays of $B$ mesons (thanks to the large fraction of the produced $b\bar{b}$ pairs) and Drell-Yan process, independently of the model scale $\Lambda$ chosen.
-This finding differs strongly from the case of ALPs coupled to gluons~\cite{Chakraborty:2021wda,Bauer:2020jbp}, mostly related to the loop suppression of the $bs$ coupling for the latter case.
+This finding differs strongly from the case of ALPs coupled to gluons~\cite{Chakraborty:2021wda,Bauer:2020jbp}, for which the main production is via the mixing with neutral mesons.
+The reason may be understood in the following way.
+All the production channels except for the flavor-violating meson decays receive similar contributions from the tree-level couplings to fermions and gluons $c_{f}, c_{G}$, while the rates of the FCNC decays are very different.
+Namely, the main contribution to the FCNC coupling is made via the ALP coupling to the top quark, which is absent at the tree level for ALPs coupled to gluons.
+Instead, it is generated by loops involving gluons~\cite{Chakraborty:2021wda}.
+The ratio between $bs$ couplings in cases of the fermionic and gluonic ALPs is of the order of $f_{G}/f (\alpha_{s}/\pi)^{2}\ln(\Lambda/m_{t})$, which is $\gg 1$ if assuming similar couplings $f$ and $f_{G} \equiv F/C_{G}$.

 The mixing with light mesons may become relevant for the experiments operating at lower energies.
 Depending on the scale $\Lambda$, it may dominate the total production at SPS at masses $m_{a}\lesssim 2\text{ GeV}$.
 It also dominates the production at FNAL, even at large $\Lambda$, given the small center-of-mass energy and the correspondingly tiny fraction of produced $B$ mesons.